 This inflammation can cause pain or discomfort in the upper left abdomen, and people may also experience nausea and vomiting.

 Treatment for gastritis involves taking medications that help reduce the amount of acid in the stomach, allowing the lining to heal.
+It may also involve avoiding the substance causing the gastritis, such as drugs or alcohol.

 An infection of the left kidney can cause pain in the upper left abdomen.
 Other symptoms of a kidney infection can include: